FyodorDostoyewski/FyodorDostoyewski/README.md

-👋 Cześć! 👋
+👋 Hello World! 👋

-Mam na imię Mateusz i planuje zostać junior Front-end developerem.
+My name is Mateusz and I want to become a junior Front-end developer.

 Tech stack:

-🌝 - Front-end ( ~ 5 miesięcy nauki )
+🌝 - Front-end ( ~ 5 months of study )

 ✔ - HTML & CSS & SCSS + bootstrap ✔ - JavaScript ES6+ ✔ - GIT/Github ✔ - Task Runner ✔ - Redux ✔ - AJAX API

-W trakcie nauki:
+During studying:

 ✎ - React

-🌝 - Angielski - poziom b1 + rozwijam go po przez praktykę, czyli rozmowy ze znajomymi z całej Europy oraz gier ;)
+🌝 - English - level b1 + I develop it through practice, i.e. conversations with friends from all over Europe and games ;)

-🌟 Dodatkowe umiejętności:
+🌟 Additional skills:

-✓ - logistyczne podejście do tematu,
+✓ - logistic approach to the subject,
-✓ - eksploatacja, naprawa i składanie komputerów,
+✓ - operation, repair and assembly of computer and network equipment, ✓ - logical thinking and time management skills,
-✓ - umiejętność logicznego myślenia oraz zarządzania czasem, ✓ - umiejętność użytkowania systemów logistycznych ERP/ ERP II,
+✓ - ability to use systems ERP/ ERP II,